numist/Switch/README.md

 At this point, `⌘R` should have you up and running!

-**NOTE:** Switch requires Mac OS X version 10.8 or newer and Xcode 5.
-The application does not do any work to check these constraints so incompatibility may be indistinguishable from bugs.
-For a list of known issues, check out the [bug tag in Issues](https://github.com/numist/Switch/issues?labels=bug&state=open).
+**NOTE:** Building Switch requires Mac OS X version 10.8 or newer and Xcode 5.